Magazines are written for the general public. They often have a lot of advertisements in them.

 |

 The flowchart below is from an article cited under the chart.
-(Reading the article is not required!)
+(Reading the article or memorizing the chart is not required!)

-The flowchart shows the long process required to obtain peer reviewed status.
-The article or item may be published online with the label "submitted for peer review" beforehand.
+Memorizing the flowchart is not necessary.
+It is posted here to show the long, scholarly process required to obtain peer reviewed status.
+Summaries of the submitted article may appear in general or trade magazines before achieving peer reviewed designation The article or item may also be published online with the label "submitted for peer review" beforehand.